Hillsboro High School (Ohio): Clubs and athletics

 Hillsboro is home to several varsity and junior varsity athletics teams; including soccer, football, basketball, volleyball, tennis, bowling, golf, swimming, track & field, baseball, softball, and wrestling.
 The school hosts a National FFA Organization chapter, as well as a Quick Recall (academic) team.

 In performing arts, the school has an International Thespian Society chapter (Troupe #5928) for drama students.

 It has a men's chorus, a women's chorus, and the auditioned HHS Symphonic Choir.
 The Symphonic Choir has won Superior ratings at state contest each year for more than a decade.

 It also provides a symphonic band that competes at OMEA.
 The school also provides a fall play and a spring musical that students may audition for.

 A concert band is offered, and band students have the opportunity to perform in the marching band, basketball pep band, a jazz band class offered during the school day, and the auditioned after-school jazz ensemble.
 Students may also perform at the Ohio Music Education Association Solo & Ensemble contest in January–February.

-In October 2021, the school district cancelled a production of the play She Kills Monsters: Young Adventurers Edition at Hillsboro High School allegedly because the play included a lesbian character.
-Play organizers raised enough money to put the play on at a different location.
+Hillsboro won it's lone OHSAA team state championship back in 1928, a boys basketball title while known as Hillsboro-Marshall High School.